unlock-protocol/docs/docs/core-protocol/public-lock/README.md

 - Each lock contract is an [ERC-721](https://eips.ethereum.org/EIPS/eip-721) compliant contract capable of creating and managing NFTs (non-fungible tokens we call "Keys"), as well as restricting access based on the user's possession (or lack of) one of these keys.
 - Keys for one lock are valid only for the lock which created them.
-- A given user may own only 1 key (NFT) at a time.
+- A given user may own only 1 key (NFT) at a time as a default, but that can be changed using the `setMaxKeysPerAddress` function.

 You can call and inspect the Lock contracts directly using the block explorers as well.